 Health & Safety

 Please inform the coach of any relevant injury, illness, allergy or other medical condition affecting a child before starting the lesson.
 Playing with a sniffle is OK, but it is not a good idea to play tennis with a heavy cold and never right to play with a fever.
 Please wear appropriate sports clothing.
 It’s not necessary to turn up in tennis whites, but please remember that coming to a tennis lesson or match wearing jeans or normal street clothing shows a lack of respect for the coach or the opponent.
 It is also makes moving properly at best difficult and at worst dangerous.
 In hot weather, please remember hats and sunscreen.
 In cold weather, multiple thin layers are best which can be removed one layer at a time as needed: hats and gloves are also needed.
 Proper sports shoes should be worn, with non-marking soles – not street shoes.
 Running shoes are not appropriate for tennis because they are not designed for sideways movement – a player wearing running shoes on a tennis court runs the risk of serious ankle injury.
 There is absolutely no chewing gum allowed when on court.
-The standards of behavior at the academy are very high and we do not normally experience problems.
-With younger children, we may give a warning to a child about behavior which can be followed by a timeout for as long as the coach thinks necessary.
+The standards of behaviour at the academy are very high and we do not normally experience problems.
+With younger children, we may give a warning to a child about behaviour which can be followed by a timeout for as long as the coach thinks necessary.
 If there is any serious problem, we would discuss the issue with a parent / carer after the lesson.
-The coach may require a responsible adult to remain court-side during subsequent lessons until such time as behavior improves.
+The coach may require a responsible adult to remain court-side during subsequent lessons until such time as behaviour improves.
 If there are persistent problems, we may need to suspend lessons for a period or altogether, at our discretion.

 A common sense approach is needed to leaving children with us for lessons.
 In general, for children aged 8 and under, we prefer a parent/carer to remain on site in case a child becomes distressed for whatever reason.
 A child that is unable to find his/her own way to the toilet and come back to the lesson unaided is too young to be left.
 If you do leave your child with us, please ensure that we have the best possible contact number for you in case of emergency.
 Please also remember that in your absence, you consent to first aid being applied by the coach.
 The golden rule when leaving a child with us is that you must be on time to pick him/her up.